lcs27/codingweeks-gameoflife/ReadMe.md

 ====================================
 Main Files
 ------------------------------------
-- graphical_gameoflife.py : Input "python graphical_gameoflife.py" to run the GUI of the game.
+- graphical_gameoflife.py : Input `python graphical_gameoflife.py` to run the GUI of the game.
-- gameoflife.py : Input "python gameoflife.py -h" for a list of arguments for game set-up from command-line interface.
+- gameoflife.py : Input `python gameoflife.py -h` for a list of arguments for game set-up from command-line interface.

 Saved GIFs Directory
 ------------------------------------